MagnusThome/RejsaRubberTrac/installArduino.md

 <img hspace="50" src="images/installArduinoIDE-6.gif">

-- Place all the downloaded src files in a directory called "main"
+- Place all the files downloaded from here https://github.com/MagnusThome/RejsaRubberTrac/tree/master/main in a directory called "main"

 - Open the main.ino file and choose "Upload"